-Objective: To introduce the concept, analysis and the fluid in static and dynamic constant linear acceleration and constant rotational acceleration is applied.
+Objective: To introduce the concept, analysis and the fluid in static and dynamic condition.

+Synopsis: Basic information on characteristics of floating bodies, forces when constant linear acceleration and constant rotational acceleration is applied.
 Fluid kinematics, momentum and Bernoulli equation and flow measurements.
 Boundary layers, control and separation, lift and drop forces.